History of the Philadelphia Phillies: 2022: National League Pennant

-After an uneven regular season of 87 wins and 75 losses, the Phillies entered the postseason as the sixth National League wild card team, finishing in third place in the National League Eastern Division.
-They went on to win the National League pennant, beating St. Louis, Atlanta, and San Diego in succession in the playoffs, largely based on excellent pitching starts by Zack Wheeler and hitting by Rhys Hoskins and Bryce Harper.
+After an uneven start to regular season, culminating in Manager Joe Girardi getting fired, the Phillies rallied to an 87-75 win-loss record, and their first postseason appearance in over a decade.
+They went on to win the National League pennant, beating St. Louis in a Wild Card, Atlanta in the National League Division Series, and San Diego in the NL Championship Series- largely based on excellent pitching starts by Zack Wheeler and Aaron Nola, and the bats of Rhys Hoskins and Bryce Harper.
+During their playoff run, the organization officially hired then interim manager Rob Thomson as their new manager, removing his interim tag.
 In the World Series, the Phillies took a 2–1 lead after three games, but were defeated by the Houston Astros in the next three games, ending their underdog success.